ChannyHong/ISREncoder/README.md

 en_dump.xml
 ```

-3. Run mc_custom_extraction.py on once-extracted file to perform custom extraction and cleanup to output a .txt file.
+**3. Run mc_custom_extraction.py on once-extracted file to perform custom extraction and cleanup to output a .txt file.**

 Prerequisites:
 - The once-extracted dump file (e.g. wiki_00) in the 'source_file_path' directory (the trailing source file name is not part of the directory and must match the dump file name).